micro-manager/micro-manager.github.io/_pages/Skyra.md

 ### Notes

-{% include Note text="Lasers will ignore the power setting for a few minutes while they start up.
+{% include notice icon="info" content="Lasers will ignore the power setting for a few minutes while they start up.
 Re-set power/current after warm up is over" %}

-{% include Note text="If the Laser has '''aborted''', you could issue a '''restart''' command via the Serial Command property, followed by a key cycle to restart the laser." %}
+{% include notice icon="info" content="If the Laser has '''aborted''', you could issue a '''restart''' command via the Serial Command property, followed by a key cycle to restart the laser." %}

 ### Device Properties